Alsomitra macrocarpa

+Alsomitra macrocarpa, commonly known as Javan cucumber, is a species of gourd-bearing liana belonging to the pumpkin family Cucurbitaceae.
+It is native to the tropical forests of Maritime Southeast Asia, as well as Thailand and New Guinea and its nearby islands.

+Taxonomy

 The plant was first described under the name Zanonia macrocarpa in 1825 by Carl Ludwig Blume from fruiting material collected on Mount Parang in Java.
 In 1843 Max Joseph Roemer published it under the name Alsomitra macrocarpa, including 7 other ill-fitting species in the genus, a genus he did not define.
 In 1881 Alfred Cogniaux allocated the species to Macrozanonia macrocarpa.
 The current accepted name is Roemer's Alsomitra macrocarpa.

+Etymology

+The genus name Alsomitra is from the Latin for "grove mitre/fillet" and the species epithet macrocarpa means "large-fruited".